-According to Baymard Institute, the average ecommerce shopping cart abandonment rate is over 69 percent.
+According to Spiralytics, only 2% of shoppers convert on their first visit to an online store.
 To prevent these hot leads from slipping through the cracks altogether, combine your CRM platform with social media and tracked links to present your leads with offers they’ve already shown interest in by creating a Facebook retargeting campaign.

 Retargeting gives you the power to track site visitors who don’t take a desired action, such as filling out a form, requesting a consultation or purchasing a product, and continue to nurture them over time with Facebook ads.